javascript-tutorial/en.javascript.info/8-async/01-callback-hell/article.md

 ```

 The convention is:
 1. The first argument of `callback` is reserved for an error if it occurs.
+Then `callback(err)` is called.
-2. The second argument (and successive ones if needed) are for the successful result.
+2. The second argument and successive ones if needed are for the successful result.
+Then `callback(null, result1, result2…)` is called.

 So the single `callback` function is used both for reporting errors and passing back results.
+That's called "error-first callback" style.
+Or we could use different functions for successful and erroneous completion.

 ## Pyramid of doom